 - Whisk together the flour, 2 tablespoons sugar, baking powder and salt.
 Stir in the cream, butter and vanilla extract with a fork until the dough is just combined.
 In a small bowl, combine the remaining tablespoon of sugar and cinnamon.

-- Divide the peaches into 2 small cast iron skillets (approximately 5 inches each).
+- Divide the peaches into 2 5-inch cast iron skillets (note: you can also use one 10-inch skillet, but it may alter the bake time).
 Use a spoon to evenly distribute the dough over the peaches (it will not completely cover them).
 Sprinkle the cinnamon sugar mixture on top of the dough.

 - Bake for 18-22 minutes, or until the sides are bubbly and the dough has cooked through.